Multi-modal Relational Item Representation Learning for Inferring Substitutable and Complementary Items: Experiments

-We compare \name against baselines in~\Cref{fig:qual_com} and~\Cref{fig:qual_sub}, grouping items into 10 equal-sized groups based on node degree in the item-item behavior graph. \name outperforms the baselines across all groups for both substitutable and complementary recommendation, showing greater improvements for items with fewer behavior data points (Groups 1-3) in substitutable recommendation and for items with more behavior data (Groups 8-10) in complementary recommendation.
-We attribute these improvements to the self-supervised learning objective and multi-modal component, which effectively denoise user behavior data. \name outperforms the baselines on items with fewer behavior data in complementary recommendation (Group 1-3).
-The gains are smaller compared to substitutable recommendation, suggesting the complexity and challenge of modeling complementary relationships.
+To understand how \name behaves under varying levels of behavioral supervision, we stratify test cases by the degree of the source item in the behavior-derived item-item graph.
+Specifically, we sort items by degree and partition them into 10 equal-sized groups (Group 1: lowest degree; Group 10: highest degree).
+The blue bars in \Cref{fig:qual_com,fig:qual_sub} show the average degree per group.

+Overall, \name consistently outperforms all baselines across the degree spectrum for both substitutable and complementary inference.
+For substitutable inference, we observe the largest relative improvements in low-degree groups (Groups 1-3), where behavioral neighborhoods are sparse and graph-only models have limited relational evidence.
+In contrast, for complementary inference, baseline performance tends to deteriorate more noticeably in higher-degree groups (\eg Groups 8-10), likely due to the increased heterogeneity and noise among co-purchased edges. \name remains comparatively stable, leading to larger margins in these groups.

-\subsubsection{\textbf{Robustness to noise}}
+\subsubsection{\textbf{Robustness to Noise}}

 We study how robust \name is to noise in user behaviors (\Cref{fig:noise_com} and \Cref{fig:noise_sub}).
-We add noise to the user behavior data by randomly sampling non-existing behaviors (\ie edges in item-item graph).
-0\% noise indicates no noise, while 100\% noise indicates the noisy behaviors and the original behaviors are of equal size.
-The performance improvement of \name increases as noise increases, suggesting that \name is more robust to noise in both recommendation tasks, and the performance stays stable even when the noise level is high (\ie $\geq$ 60\%).
-This suggests that \name is more effective in learning from noisy user behavior data.
+We evaluate robustness by injecting random (non-existing) behavioral edges into the item-item graph.
+A noise level of $0\%$ uses the original graph, while $100\%$ injects the same number of random edges as the number of original edges.
+As the noise level increases, \name maintains more stable performance and the relative improvement over baselines widens in both inference tasks, suggesting that \name is more resilient to spurious behavior-derived connections.